rMazeiks/Modern-Blender-Theme/README.md

 ![Sliders](/screenshots/ui/sliders.png)

-While Blender allows to shade UI elements, this options wasn't used.
+While Blender allows to shade UI elements, this option wasn't used.
 Shaded buttons or checkboxes look nice individually, but Blender's interface is usually complicated, and shading would only make it look busy.
 This is why monotone colors were chosen.